 At the South African Food Bloggers Conference, Jeanne presented a section on the ethics in blogging.
-As I studied Law and Communication Law at university I did not write down any notes.
+As I studied Law and Communication Law at university which covered ethics and copyright, I did not write down any notes.
 I listened really closely as it was a refresher on what I already knew.
 However, in order to share what we were told, I should have jotted down the key points.
 This post is inspired by what I heard, and the gist behind it is from Jeanne’s ‘lecture’.

 I am going to begin with an edited explanation from Wikipedia: